 Tofurky Ham Style Roast with Amber Ale Glaze

-- Store: We have seen at our local Natural Health Store.
+- Store: This is the easiest one to find.
 You can use the Tofurky Store Locator to find at a local to you store.

 - Allergens: Soy and Wheat